GitWorktree.org logoGitWorktree.org

 Check out an existing local branch

-Remember that a branch can only be checked out in one worktree at a time.
-If bugfix/issue-42 is already checked out elsewhere, Git will refuse with an error.
-You would need to switch branches in the other worktree first.
+Remember that, by default, a branch can only be checked out in one worktree at a time.
+If main is already checked out elsewhere, Git will refuse with an error unless you explicitly override the safeguard with --force.
+In normal workflows, switching branches in the other worktree is safer.

 Create from a Remote Branch